Pawel-Iskra/mySPOJ/README.md

 # mySPOJ
-note: the aim of the game in SPOJ's tasks is to achieve the fastest solution and so the coding is made in that way
+note: the goal of the SPOJ tasks is to get the fastest solution possible.
+Therefore, coding is done to achieve this.